Diplomatic missions

 Travel papers and visas

-An entry visa is required for the Kingdom of Cambodia.
+A visa is required to enter the Kingdom of Cambodia.

-Cambodian authorities issue visas at the port of entry, namely at the Phnom Penh and Siem Reap airports at the charge of USD 20 (a one-month tourist visa) or USD 25 (one-month business visa) and availability of a valid international passport.
+The Cambodian authorities issue visas upon arrival at Phnom Penh and Siem Reap airports for a fee of USD 20.00 (one-month tourist visa) or USD 25.00 (one-month business visa), which requires a valid international passport.

 Competitive service

-In order to be valid in Bulgaria and recognised by the Bulgarian institution any documents issued by the authorities in Cambodia must bear the stamp of the Ministry of Foreign Affairs.
-After that they should be certified by the embassy of Cambodia in Moscow.
-The signature and certification of the embassy of Cambodia in Moscow should be certified at the consular service of the embassy of Bulgaria there.
+In order to be valid in the Republic of Bulgaria and to be able to serve before the Bulgarian institutions all documents issued by the authorities in Cambodia to Bulgarian citizens must bear the stamp of the Ministry of Foreign Affairs.
+Then, they need to be certified by the Embassy of Cambodia in Moscow.
+The signature and certifications of the Embassy of Cambodia in Moscow are certified by the Consular Office of the Embassy of the Republic of Bulgaria in the Russian capital.
+Once the documents have been so prepared, they must be translated into Bulgarian by an authorized company in Bulgaria and certified by the Department of Certifications and Legalizations with the Ministry of Foreign Affairs of the Republic of Bulgaria.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.